CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 CICE consists of source code under the **cicecore/** directory that supports model dynamics and top-level control.
-The column physics source code is under the Icepack directory and this is implemented as a submodule in github from a separate repository (`CICE <https://github.com/CICE-Consortium/CICE>`) There is also a **configuration/** directory that includes scripts for configuring CICE cases.
+The column physics source code is under the icepack directory and this is implemented as a submodule in github from a separate repository (`CICE <https://github.com/CICE-Consortium/Icepack>`) There is also a **configuration/** directory that includes scripts for configuring CICE cases.